 United Way of Central West Virginia’s sponsored programs are responsible for providing direct services in response to identified needs in the community.
 This division works collaboratively with numerous partners throughout the greater Kanawha Valley area and statewide to deliver services effectively and efficiently.
 Operating with a budget of more than $2 million secured from local, state, federal, and foundation sources, our sponsored programs engage employees, members, and volunteers in strengthening families and improving the lives of people of all ages throughout the service area.

 The foundation for the Adolescent Health Initiative(AHI) is the fundamental and scientific principle that the more Developmental Assets young people experience and the more Developmental Relationships they have, the less likely they are to engage in a wide range of risky behaviors.
 The more they experience these assets and relationships the more likely they are to engage in positive behaviors.
 The Adolescent Health Initiative sees young men and women as vital resources in our community.
 AHI is proactive about building strengths, encouraging personal responsibility, respecting youth as actors in their own development, offering a consistent message about what is important and offering hope.

-The Regional Teen Institute (TI) is held each summer in June at Camp Rippling Waters. (near Sissionville) TI is for students currently in grades 6 and 8 from Boone, Clay, Kanawha, and Putnam counties.
+The Regional Teen Institute (TI), held each summer, is for students in grades 6 through 8 from Boone, Clay, Kanawha, and Putnam counties.
 Students participate in the week-long event, with students in grades 9-12 serving as youth staff.
 The goal of TI is capacity building by encouraging teens to build leadership skills, make healthy decisions and develop Action Plans to take back to their community.
 This is accomplished through developing a supportive environment to help youth make these decisions, through a lot of fun activities and making new friends.

 For more information on the Adolescent Health Initiative, contact Margo Friend, director, at 304.340.3622 or visit the Regional Teen Institute website at youthmakeadifference.com